Welcome to We-Fix-U online

 - If you have had a work-related injury and have WSIB coverage, please bring your date of loss and your claim number

 - If you qualify for OHIP funded physiotherapy, please bring your Ontario Health Card and your doctor’s referral slip.
+(OHIP Funding is only available at the Cobourg & Port Hope Clinics)

 What Should I Wear to My Appointment?